DSD-DBS/capella-collab-manager/docs/user/docs/sessions/types/read-only.md

 If you have read-only project access, or you simply want to check the model without risk of editing, you may start a read-only session.

-To do so, select the project from the project overview and the model from the project details where you want to start a read-only session, and click on the `eye`-button.
+To do so, select the project from the project overview and select the modeling tool and version from the `Read-only session` section.
+Next, select the models you want to load in your read-only session.

 Starting read-only session may take a bit of time, depending on the size of the model and the current load.
 After the request, the application will fetch the